kaso-gg/KasoGG/index.md

 * Most common pickaxes: IceBreaker(70), StarWand(35), StuddedAxe(31)<br>
 * Most common emotes: GetGriddy(33), TakeTheL(26), Bringitaround(24)<br>

-Bot identified 45 error occurances affecting 40 player(s) with a net error balance of 68.00.
+Bot identified 45 error occurances affecting 35 player(s) with a net error balance of 68.00.
 Only ~92.00 total tournament points are at question due to kill feed data discrepancies.
-Affected players are: [FNCS] WAVE VADEAL, Falcon TaySon, ManCity Hellf, WAVE JannisZ, Yousrixd, [FNCS] alex, [FNCS] Baily, [FNCS] Bravado FKS, [FNCS] cold, [FNCS] Cuhmmandment, [FNCS] FS Edgey, [FNCS] FS on1, [FNCS] GUILD Hen 75, [FNCS] GXR Queasy, [FNCS] J?efn, [FNCS] tundra pinquk, [FNCS] WAVE NOAHREYL, alex, Baily, basil, bifrost klown, BL Kami, EdRoadToGlory, Falcon Spy, favs3x, FS Edgey, Guild Anas, Jamper, kitoz, ManCity Threa, Mikson, Peterbot ?, Phzin ?, PSG TNA Yumi, re?ake, trulex 381, TT9 Chico, vic0, WAV.
+Affected players are: WAVE VADEAL, alex, Baily, Falcon TaySon, FS Edgey, ManCity Hellf, WAVE JannisZ, WAVE NOAHREYL, Yousrixd, basil, bifrost klown, BL Kami, Bravado FKS, cold, Cuhmmandment, EdRoadToGlory, Falcon Spy, favs3x, FS on1, Guild Anas, GUILD Hen 75, GXR Queasy, Jamper, J?efn, kitoz, ManCity Threa, Mikson, Peterbot ?, Phzin ?, PSG TNA Yumi, re?ake, trulex 381, TT9 Chico, tundra pinquk, vic0.
 Let me know if you feel like it's important to fix this, but I'll have to get your .replay file or watch your stream to confirm.

 Here's a breakdown of points allocation across all players and matches.
 This data helps to understand for example that player elims accounted for 15.5% of all points earned this session and 0.0% of the points were given out for thanking the bus driver, LOL.